 Feeding Frequency: Several feedings per day

-Water Changes: Weekly - Do a 30 - 50% water change every week.
+Water Changes: Weekly - Do a 30 to 50% water change every week.

 A Sabertooth Characin needs a large home.
-To keep one as a pet, you will need to provide a tank of 200 gallons or more with a better than average filter system.
+When first purchased as a small juvenile, it may initially be kept in a large home aquarium.
+But eventually, you will need to provide a tank of 200 gallons or more with a better-than-average filter system.
 Excellent water quality is a must, and it must be very well oxygenated.
-Younger specimens may be okay with a moderate water movement, but the adult should have strong turbulent currents.
+Younger specimens may tolerate mild moderate water movement, but adults should have strong, turbulent currents.

 Minimum Tank Size: 200 gal (757 L)

 Substrate Type: Any